funk-team/funkLang/README.md

 When you create an app in funk everything about your application is encoded in the funk spec, which at the moment is JSON.
 We want this to be readable and editable by developers.

-The funk spec can be pushed to git and compiled to highly optimised HTML, Js and CSS at build time and depoyed anywhere.
+The funk spec can be pushed to git, compiled to highly optimised HTML, Js and CSS at build time and deployed anywhere.

 We don't output code for different frontend framework as it creates many problems such as low code quality, poor readability, difficult integration and breaking changes between visual and code environments.
 Some tools try to migrate these problems by creating CSS frameworks and their own state management engines.
-Build a visual layers on-top of fremaworks which are only designed for code workflows is always going to cause problems (trust us we tried).
+Building a visual layers on-top of fremaworks which are only designed for code workflows is always going to cause problems (trust us we tried).
 We want projects built with funk to be stable and performant - we don't believe this is possible by generating code for other frameworks.

 ## Built With funk